benlk/benlk.com/README.md

 ### Custom post types

 Post types are set in the header.
+Posts can have multiple post types.
 Currently supported are:

 * `draft`
     * Hidden by Dropplets
 * `published`
     * Square post thumbnail
     * Supports all markdown that Dropplets supports
-* `feature`
+* `toc`
-    * White background for content
-    * Background image defined in `custom/style.css`
-    * But seriously, use this as a template to make your own feature posts
+	- Depends on replacing `dropplets/includes/Markdown.php` with the classic version of PHP Markdown Extra from https://michelf.ca/projects/php-markdown/
+	- Headlines within the post should use this markup: `# Headline { #id }`
+	- Only headlines up to `h3`/`###` will be included in the Table of Contents.
+	- The TOC doesn't do nesting in the HTML, but it could be done in the CSS.
+	- Creates a Table of Contents div at the top of the post
 * `aside`
     * No thumbnail or decoration on post meta
     * No post headline on front page